Diana Oughton: Weatherman

 With the split of SDS in 1969, Oughton and Ayers joined the Weatherman faction.
 Oughton found it difficult to get along with her father; she saw her parents' lives in Dwight, Illinois as complacent and secure, and lives in the impoverished sections of Chicago and Detroit as chaotic.
 At this time, SDS protests became more violent and radical.
 Oughton and Ayers had been drifting apart since December 1968.
 Monogamy, according to Ayers, interfered with his political work.
 Oughton replaced her friends, and she abandoned teaching for politics.
 Merrill Rosenberg told Oughton "Revolution means violence and risk, or it is only talk.
 The Weathermen's arguments pointed to their conclusion that the time was now to fight."

 In August 1969, Oughton participated in an SDS delegation that traveled to Cuba for the third meeting between Vietnamese and American delegates.
 The Vietnamese called the meeting to discuss progress taken in the peace movement as the war in Vietnam was entering its final stages.
 Oughton was impressed by Cuba's progress in literacy and medical treatment.
 The pace of movement toward action within the Weathermen picked up soon after their return from Cuba.

 Oughton and 75 other Weatherwomen drove to Pittsburgh on September 3, 1969 after attending a caucus in Cleveland to take part in what the Weathermen Group called a practice run of the Days of Rage.
 On the morning of September 4, 20 Weatherwomen entered the American Friends Service Committee (AFSC) office and held the office workers captive until the Weatherwomen had run off copies of a leaflet to be handed out to student sympathizers.
 One of the Weatherwomen told Miss Dodd, who worked in the AFSC office: "We thought until now you were on our side.
 Now we know you are a member of the enemy."
 A short time later, all 75 Weatherwomen appeared at South Hills High School in Pittsburgh to participate in a "jailbreak".
 The women spray painted anti-war slogans "Ho lives" and "Free Huey" on the school's main entrance doors, and handed out leaflets, urging high school students to "bring the war home," and asking students to leave the school campus.
 Some Weatherwomen made speeches in the school's playground about racism, imperialism, and the SDS national action plans.
-Oughton was able to escape from the Pittsburgh police, but 26 others, including Cathy Wilkerson and Jane Spielman, were arrested at the school.
+Oughton was able to escape from the Pittsburgh police, but 26 others, including Cathy Wilkerson, were arrested at the school.
 The students at the high school had no idea who the Weatherwomen were or why the women chose their school.